prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-integration-admob.md

 #### Step 1: Create AdView and AdRequest

-This step is totally the same as for pure [AdMob integration](https://developers.google.com/admob/android/banner).
+This step is totally the same as for the pure [AdMob integration](https://developers.google.com/admob/android/banner).
 You don't have to make any modifications here.

 #### Step 2: Create AdMobMediationBannerUtils

-The `AdMobBannerMediationUtils` is a helper class, wich performs certain utilty work for `MediationBannerAdUnit`, like passing the targeting keywords to adapters and checking the visibility of the ad view.
+The `AdMobBannerMediationUtils` is a helper class, wich performs certain utilty work for the `MediationBannerAdUnit`, like passing the targeting keywords to the adapters and checking the visibility of the ad view.

 #### Step 3: Create MediationBannerAdUnit

-The `MediationBannerAdUnit` is part of Prebid mediation API.
-This class is responsible for making bid request and providing the winning bid and targeting keywords to mediating SDKs.
+The `MediationBannerAdUnit` is part of the prebid mediation API.
+This class is responsible for making the bid request and providing the winning bid and targeting keywords to the mediating SDKs.

-#### Step 4: Make bid request
+#### Step 4: Make a bid request

-The `fetchDemand` method makes a bid request to prebid server and provide the results in the completion handler.
+The `fetchDemand` method makes a bid request to the prebid server and provides a result in a completion handler.

 #### Step 5: Make an Ad Reuest